We've independently reviewed this article to make sure it's as accurate as we can make it.

 Here are some likely culprits:

 Finding a gadget that makes your life easier is awesome.
 But you can have too much of a good thing, especially when tons of good things are all plugged into the same outlet.
-If you put too much demand on the power circuit, the breaker will trip in self-defense.
+If you put too much demand on the power circuit, the breaker will trip as a safety precaution.

 This won’t always happen the instant you plug in the appliance that breaks the camel’s back.
 You might be right on the edge of drawing too much power.
 Then your freezer’s compressor switches on and pushes you over the limit.

 Try plugging your freezer into an outlet that’s on a different circuit.
-Use an extension cord if you have to.
 Does that solve the problem?
 If so, then the problem isn’t in the freezer at all.

-You might want to think about putting your freezer on its own circuit moving forward.
+Therefore, it’s recommended to put your freezer on its own circuit moving forward.
 This will help avoid this issue and make it easier to identify any future problems.

 No visible signs of damage?
 If you know how to use a multimeter, you can test whether the outlet is grounded correctly and that the voltage is consistent.
 If not, you’ll need to have the outlet replaced by a professional electrician.

-Note: Don’t run your freezer from a ground fault circuit interrupter (GFCI) outlet.
-These outlets aren’t meant for large appliances like fridges or freezers.
-They’re too sensitive to fluctuations in power.
+Don’t run your freezer from a ground fault circuit interrupter (GFCI) outlet, as these outlets aren’t meant for large appliances like fridges or freezers.
+They’re too sensitive to fluctuations in power and may cause tripping.

 The next thing to check is the power cord.
 If the insulation is frayed or the wiring is damaged, it can cause short circuits or surges.
 This will trip your breaker.
 The same thing goes if the prongs on the plug are rusty, wobbly, or broken.